 Know when to share your messages

 At what point are your prospects ready for sales information?
 Push too early and they’ll be turned off your brand but if you act too late, they’ll buy from a competitor.
 Knowing the best time to push out specific information is a key part of an integrated content strategy.

 It always pays to have responsibilities down in writing and content creation and dissemination are no different.
 Make sure everyone in your team knows what their responsibilities are and what resources are being devoted to content by detailing it in your strategy.

 Know when to revise

 A key part of any strategy has always got to be a decision about when it will be revised.
 Digital marketing is so fast moving that this shouldn’t be a specific time.
 Rather, it should document indicators that tell you it’s time to do an update.

 Once you’ve developed your content strategy you need to produce implementation plans.
 These will include a stocktake of existing pieces of content, lists of content that needs to be created and calendars for dissemination.
 To get you started, download a free content gap analysis template to help you conduct your content stocktake.
 It’ll save you time and also contains suggestions for various kinds of content you could use for each stage of a typical sales funnel.

 If you have any trouble developing your strategy, consider consulting an expert.
 A strategist can take an outside view of your business and see your strengths and weaknesses, which, in addition to expert knowledge about how to construct the most effective strategies, can really help you take a step back and develop an actionable integrated content strategy that suits your business’s goals and the time and expertise you have available for content marketing activities.
-I offer bespoke content strategy services so why not start by checking out my strategy services and portfolio page to see if I might be a good fit for your business.
+I offer bespoke content strategy services so why not start by checking out my strategy services to see if I might be a good fit for your business.